RedefinIT/HSStorageManager/notes.md

 Date: Dec 25 2016
 ##Image Thumbnail generator for node.js
-When displaying photos in the list view, the photos cannot be loaded to the browser using original resolution.
+When displaying photos in the list view, the photos loaded to the browser using original resolution even in list-view.
 This is causing severe performance issues.
 To avoid this problem, the image thubnails should be generated for showing in the list view.

 Options exploring for node.js module for thumbnail generator: